 Logo design for a phase III clinical drug trial (SHPS).
 Used on all study materials at trial sites across the country.

 The University of Pennsylvania asked me to design this logo for their trial materials, including everything from letterhead to water bottles.
 The trial examines the effectiveness of a drug in treating hepatopulmonary syndrome, which involves the blood vessels of the lungs in patients with liver disease.
-This, along with the name of the trial (pronounced "ships"), lead me to create a stylized sailboat logo with the lungs as sails and the liver as the hull.
+This, along with the name of the trial (pronounced "ships"), led me to create a stylized sailboat logo with the lungs as sails and the liver as the hull.

 role: lead designer